-Linderhof Palace is a neighbour to Neuschwanstein, and was also built by King Ludwig II.
-In fact, it was sadly the only one of his palace projects that he managed to live to see completed.
+Linderhof Palace is a neighbor to Neuschwanstein and was also built by King Ludwig II.
+In fact, it was sadly the only one of the palace projects that he managed to live to see completed.
 In Linderhof, he set out to create a replica of the palace and gardens of Versailles, with stunning open green spaces and luxurious grand bedrooms.
 He was fascinated by the mystical world of the Orient and the romantic medieval age of chivalry, and this is obvious through the design of the Linderhof castle.

 Chateau Villandry, France